laurilopes/api_docs/v1/documentation/requests.md

 The request signature consists of the hexadecimal SHA-2 digest of the alphabetized parameters in URL-encoded query string format.
-The parameters used to construct the signature are all those that are required for the specific request, including the API key, along with the requestor’s secret token, the timestamp, the endpoint, and, if applicable, the relevant petition authorization key.
+The parameters used to construct the signature are those that are required for the specific request, including the API key, along with the requestor’s secret token, the timestamp, the endpoint, and, if applicable, the relevant petition authorization key.